blalelimit/sentiment-cluster-classifier-model/README.md

-# sentiment-classifier-model-python
+# sentiment-cluster-classifier-model
-COVID-19 Sentiment Classifier Model
+COVID-19 Sentiment Clustering & Classifier Model

 # Overview
 * A Twitter-based clustering and classification model able to determine the sentiment polarity (Positive, Neutral, Negative) of Tweets.